thomasmost/fantasy-awards-season/README.md

 This is a Netlify app with serverless functions that tunnel data from Google Sheets to a simple React frontend

+Run `npm run dev` to start both the serverless functions and the client app

 _Legacy CRA docs below_

 # Getting Started with Create React App